MathHerring/ReverseTimeInference/README.md

 ## Acknowledgements
-For inference we used dynesty: https://github.com/joshspeagle/dynesty
+For nested sampling inference we used dynesty: https://github.com/joshspeagle/dynesty